 All of these symptoms are caused by a reduction in oestrogen levels around the genital area as you reach perimenopause (the time when you start to make your transition towards menopause).

-The vulvovaginal tissues love oestrogen and aren’t happy when they don’t get enough – becoming thinner, irritated, and more easily inflamed (it’s like your garden pots going without water all summer!).
+The vulvovaginal tissues become thinner, irritated, and more easily inflamed when they get less oestrogen.
 This results in the urethra not being sealed in the same way, increasing the risk of infection.

-Pelvic organ prolapse can become obvious with low oestrogen levels alongside a reduction in muscle mass of the pelvic floor muscles.
+Low oestrogen levels alongside a reduction in muscle mass of the pelvic floor can cause pelvic organ prolapse to occur.
 Many women also suffer from constipation during menopause – and straining on the toilet to empty your bowels can often worsen any existing prolapse.

 5 ways to reduce pelvic symptoms of menopause